 5-1.
-As specified in section 5-2, Sierra Club California may be allocated a portion of the dues collected from Sierra Club members, but may not itself assess or collect dues from Sierra Club members.
-Sierra Club California may also receive funds allotted by the Board of Directors, as well as other grants and contributions.
-Its expenditure of such grants and contributions shall be consistent with any policy and instructions of the Board of Directors.
+As specified in section 5-2, Sierra Club California may be entitled to receive a portion of the dues collected from Sierra Club members, but Sierra Club California may not itself assess or collect dues from Sierra Club members.
+Sierra Club California may also receive funds allotted by the Board of Directors for specific purposes.
+Sierra Club California may receive grants and contributions directly, but since Sierra Club California is an entity of the Sierra Club, its expenditure of such grants and contributions shall be consistent with any policy and instructions of the Board of Directors.

+5-2A.
+Financial support for the Sacramento Office and other programs of Sierra Club California shall be deducted from the chapter subvention allocations of the California chapters except Toiyabe.
+These deducted amounts shall be paid to Sierra Club California via its chapter subvention allocation.
+The deduction for support shall be based on the sum of the c(4) and c(3) portions of the chapter subvention allocation.
+The deduction shall be 33% of the allocation amounts that are fixed and that are based on chapter membership after the deduction for insurance.
+The percentage shall not be applied to allocation amounts that are based on chapter area or on the number of regional groups within a chapter.
+Support from the chapter subvention allocations shall be applied to the c(4) and c(3) portions of the allocation so that at least 65% of the support paid to Sierra Club California by each chapter is c(4).
+The Toiyabe chapter agrees to make an annual support payment to Sierra Club California based on the number of Toiyabe Chapter members in California.

-- 5-2A.
-Financial support for the Sacramento Office and other programs of Sierra Club California shall come from the State Lobby and Organization Funding Allocations. - 5-2B.
-Sierra Club California shall also receive a portion of the c(4) and c(3) deferred gifts pool distributions to the California chapters except Toiyabe. - 5-2C.
+5-2B.
+Sierra Club California shall also receive a portion of the c(4) and c(3) deferred gifts pool distributions to the California chapters except Toiyabe.
+The amount deducted from the chapter distributions shall be 33% of the c(4) distribution and 33% of the c(3) distribution of the amount that is based on chapter membership.
+The percentage shall not be applied to distribution amounts that are based on chapter area, on the number of regional groups within a chapter, or on life members.

+5-2C.
 With the agreement of the Sierra Club California Executive Committee, a chapter may make an exchange with Sierra Club California of c(3) for c(4) money or vice versa.
-The rate shall be determined by the Sierra Club California Executive Committee. - 5-3.
+The rate shall be determined by the Sierra Club California Executive Committee.

+5-3.
 The California Executive Committee shall have the authority and responsibility to undertake fundraising efforts to support the Sacramento Office and other programs of Sierra Club California.
 Such fundraising efforts shall be coordinated with the fundraising efforts of the California chapters.